 These particles are mixed with fluids in the mouth, and then pass through special ducts to the vomeronasal organ.
 The organ then interprets these odors and sends signals to the brain.

 There aren’t many circumstances when a male snake would need to interact with another male directly.
-However, they may come into contact if both snakes want to mate with the same female.
+However, they may come into contact if two male snakes want to mate with the same female.

-Snakes can’t talk.
-So, to compete for a lady snake’s affection, male snakes fight.
+To compete for a female, two male snakes fight.
 They lift their front halves off of the ground and “wrestle,” wrapping their bodies around each other and trying to bring the other one down.
-It looks almost like an arm wrestling contest.
 Eventually, the weaker snake will be driven away, leaving the stronger male to mate with the female.